 - Value: NordVPN

-If you do decide to go with NordVPN, make sure you take advantage of the discount below:
+If you do decide to want to test NordVPN, make sure you take advantage of the discount below: